Learn how to use Myron Golden’s four levels of value so you can chart a path toward greater responsibility and greater income.

-When Rising Tide approached me to share my best tip on creating passive income streams, I was thrilled.
+When I was asked to share my best tip on creating passive income streams for this article, I was thrilled.
 Only I had a big problem: the deadline was right in the middle of “busy season”.

-The Four Levels of Value are Implementation, Unification, Communication and Imagination.
+The 4 Levels of Value are Implementation, Unification, Communication and Imagination.
 As I describe these levels, take a moment and think about where you are currently at.
-Then dream a little and point to where you want to go.
+Then, dream a little and point to where you want to go.

 Level 1: Implementation